Project34 Ransomware Description

 The Project34 Ransomware uses a strong encryption algorithm that has been associated with other threats, such as Locky.
 Unfortunately, this means that the files encrypted with the Project34 Ransomware cannot be deciphered without the decryption key that is generated during the attack (which the con artists hold in their possession).
 It is likely that the Project34 Ransomware is associated with the RozaLocker and another family of ransomware Trojans that target computer users in that region.
 The Project34 Ransomware may ask for a ransom payment of 35,650 Rubles (600 USD/564 EUR) if it follows the same approach as similar threats being used in associated attacks.
 PC security researchers strongly advise computer users to refrain from paying the Project34 Ransomware ransom.
 In most cases, the people responsible for the attack will not keep their word and deliver the decryption key; instead, they will keep the ransom payment for themselves or even ask for more money from the victim.
 Apart from this, paying the Project34 Ransomware ransom allows the people responsible for the attack to continue creating these threats and infecting new computers.
 Instead of paying the Project34 Ransomware ransom, ensure that your computer is protected against these attacks adequately.
 The best protection against the Project34 Ransomware and similar infections requires having backup copies of all files.

-to Detect Project34 Ransomware * SpyHunter's free version is only for malware detection.
+to Detect Project34 Ransomware * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?